How To Stay Fit Into the Golden Years

 Consider Reasonable Fitness Options:

 Good recommendations for those who enjoy staying active but want exercises with less impact are Tai Chi, Qi Gong, Pilates, pool aerobics, and Yoga.
 They go a long way in improving flexibility, strength, coordination, alignment, and balance.
+A collapsible cane or walking stick take the fear away from falling and give more stamina on outings.
 Maintaining a strong core takes the stress off of backs, hips, and knees.
 Good balance helps to prevent falls and contributes to a more even gait.
 Since water makes us buoyant. pool exercise is by far the best program for those with osteo-arthritis and other limiting conditions who have difficulty bearing weight.
 The pool offers both excellent cardio and flexibility workouts and is recommended as a good start for physical therapy.

 There are many low-cost community options available to seniors, the disabled, and others on fixed incomes.
+Many medicare plans include Silver Sneakers programs.
 Check with your local YMCA and community senior centers.
 The social interaction is an added health bonus.
 There are workouts for all levels of ability including those with severe spinal injury and nerve damage.
 Exercise is an integral part of wellness from both a physical and mental standpoint.

 Roll-on analgesic provides quick pain relief without meds.